-213 - Greek Art and Archaeology - This course covers the art and archaeology of Greece from the Geometric period c.
+- 213 Greek Art and Archaeology This course covers the art and archaeology of Greece from the Geometric period c.
 1000 B.C. through the Archaic, Classical, and early Hellenistic periods to 146 B.C.
 The emphasis will be on the legacy of the Greek civilization to Western art, city planning, and thought.
 Illustrated lectures.
-Same as ARTH 213.
+Cross-listed with ARTH 213.
 Offered every three years.
 Three hours.
-Fisher or Camp.

-214 - Bronze and Iron Age Europe - This course covers the art and archaeology of the Neolithic through Iron Age cultures in Europe, with special emphasis on the Celts, Villanovans, and Etruscans.
+Fisher or Camp. - 214 Bronze and Iron Age Europe This course covers the art and archaeology of the Neolithic through Iron Age cultures in Europe, with special emphasis on the Celts, Villanovans, and Etruscans.
 Also included is a survey of European and Asian cultures in contact with Bronze and Iron Age Europe, including the Greeks, Phoenicians, and Romans.
-We will end with a brief look at the later European Iron Age, particularly the Vikings of north- ern Europe.
+We will end with a brief look at the later European Iron Age, particularly the Vikings of northern Europe.
+Cross-listed with ARTH 214.
 Offered every three years.
-Same as ARTH 214.
-Three hours, Fisher.

-215 - Roman Art - The Roman genius for art, as for many aspects of their civilization, was in the adaptation and originality with which they transformed bor-rowed ideas.
+Three hours.
+Fisher. - 215 Roman Art The Roman genius for art, as for many aspects of their civilization, was in the adaptation and originality with which they transformed borrowed ideas.
 This course begins with the Greek, Etruscan, and Latin origins of Roman Art, then examines the changes and innovations in art through the Roman Empire.
 Archaeological discoveries throughout the Mediterranean, especially Pompeii and Herculaneum, are highlighted.
 Illustrated lectures.
-Same as ARTH 215.
+Cross-listed with ARTH 215.
 Offered every three years.
 Three hours.
-Fisher.

-216 - Art of the Great Empires of Rome and Byzantium - Christian art began within the artistic traditions of the Classical world, but the prestige of the Church transformed and transmitted the ancient modes throughout medieval Europe and the Byzantine Empire.
+Fisher. - 216 Art of the Great Empires of Rome and Byzantium Christian art began within the artistic traditions of the Classical world, but the prestige of the Church transformed and transmitted the ancient modes throughout medieval Europe and the Byzantine Empire.
 This course looks at art from the rise of Christianity to the fall of Constantinople in AD 1453.
 Illustrated lectures.
-Same as ARTH 216.
+Cross-listed with ARTH 216.
 Offered every three years.
 Three hours.
-Fisher.

-217 - The Art and Architecture of Ancient Athletic Games - The origins of organized athletics and many of the events still practiced today can be traced back to classical Greece and Rome.
+Fisher. - 217 The Art and Architecture of Ancient Athletic Games The origins of organized athletics and many of the events still practiced today can be traced back to classical Greece and Rome.
 This course will primarily be a survey of the artistic representations, the architectural context, and the archaeological evidence for these games.
-It will also be a historical survey of Greek and

-Classical Studies

-Roman athletics including such topics as their role in ancient military and religious life; sites and facilities; events; training and professionalism; and status, rewards, and prizes.
+It will also be a historical survey of Greek and Roman athletics including such topics as their role in ancient military and religious life; sites and facilities; events; training and professionalism; and status, rewards, and prizes.
 Vase paintings, sculptures, and written texts will be examined for the light they shed on ancient athletes and the original Olympic Games.
-Same as ARTH 217.
+Cross-listed with ARTH 217.
 Offered every three years.
 Three hours.
 Camp.